Starcounter/Docs/docs/topic-guides/blendable-web-apps/customizing-solutions-design.md

 ## Collections of CSS Custom Properties

-Slightly lower-level way to customize existing design is by using CSS Variables (Custom Properties).
+A lower-level way to customize existing design is by using CSS Variables (Custom Properties).
 Well-behaved design systems, themes, custom elements and even individual CSS rules usually use CSS Variables which could be used to customize it.

 This allows to change color schemes, or configure other values like font sizing, margins, etc.

-Again [Blending](https://github.com/Starcounter/Blending) apps suite [delivers GUI](https://github.com/Starcounter/Blending/blob/master/docs/gui.md#css-variables-manager) to do that without touching any code.
+Again [Blending](https://github.com/Starcounter/Blending) app suite [delivers GUI](https://github.com/Starcounter/Blending/blob/master/docs/gui.md#css-variables-manager) to do that without touching any code.
 You can as well add it to you composition code manually.

 {% hint style="warning" %} Attaching CSS Variables' collection through Blending app, allows you to set them on light DOM.
 Currently to the global scope - `body` (https://github.com/Starcounter/Blending/issues/232).
 While setting it in view's composition, attaches them in Shadow DOM to the scope you choose. {% endhint %}